5 things to know about 2023 tax filing season

 What to know for the 2023 tax season

-- The filing deadline to submit 2022 tax returns or an extension to file and pay tax owed this year is April 18 instead of April 15 due to Emancipation Day in Washington, D.C.
+- The deadline to submit 2022 tax returns or an extension to file and pay taxes owed is April 18 instead of April 15 because of Emancipation Day in Washington, D.C.
 The holiday falls on April 17.

 - Taxpayers requesting an extension will have until Oct.
 16 to file.